3 and 4 year old Extended Entitlement (30 hours childcare)

 You will not be eligible if:

-If you are successful in your application you will be sent a code by HMRC.
+- If you are successful in your application you will be sent a code by HMRC.
 The code will be sent to the Gateway Account that you set up when you apply.
-This code must be taken to your the childcare provider who will deliver the extended hours entitlement.
-The Childcare Provider must validate your code prior to the child commencing the extended hours.
+This code must be taken to your childcare provider who will deliver the extended hours entitlement.
+The childcare provider must validate your code prior to the child commencing the extended hours.